bartavelle/rulesfinder/README.md

 Rules finder
 ============

-This program computes a good set of mutation rules for John the Ripper for cracking a givent password list with a given dictionnary, using predefined rules as a template.
+This program computes a good set of mutation rules for John the Ripper for cracking a givent password list with a given dictionary, using predefined rules as a template.
 It uses a greedy algorithm to compute the best append/prepend rules that could be used in conjunction with the predefined rules.

 More details [here](http://tehlose.wordpress.com/category/mangling-rules-generation/).